raoulnzefa/PosterShop-Vue/README.md

     ```

 6. Your site will be available at *localhost:[PORT]* where `PORT` is whatever value is set in your `.env` file.

-#### Lecture branches

-Note that branches in the repo named `lecture/xxx` correspond to course lectures.

 #### It's not working!